Bara people: Economy

 Raising and selling herds of zebu is the principal economic activity of the Bara.
 In recent decades they have increasingly adopted agricultural practices, including the cultivation of rice, cassava, millet and maize.
 The rice planting season was traditionally timed around the arrival of a local migrating quail (Coturnix communis), known locally as kibodolo.
 The Bara and Sakalava were Madagascar's principal international slave traders through the early part of the 19th century.
 Historically the majority of slave raids were conducted in the dry winter months.
 Beginning in the 1870s, in response to increased cattle demand in South Africa following a series of blights and disease that had decimated local herds, the Bara began exporting their cattle internationally through southern coastal ports including Toliara, Saint Augustin, Belo and Soalara.
-The development of economic activity independent of the regulation of the Kingdom of Imerina, as well as the arms they received in exchange for cattle, enabled the Bara to strengthen their autonomy and resist Merina authority in the later 19th century, even to the extent of launching cattle and slave raids into the heart of Imerina - an activity that increased particularly after 1882.
+The development of economic activity independent of the regulation of the Merina Kingdom, as well as the arms they received in exchange for cattle, enabled the Bara to strengthen their autonomy and resist Merina authority in the later 19th century, even to the extent of launching cattle and slave raids into the heart of Imerina - an activity that increased particularly after 1882.
 The Ankandrarezina Bara also cultivated tapia (Uapaca bojeri), a tree upon which the indigenous silkworm fed; the silk they produced was both woven locally for cloth and exported in raw form to Imerina.